Anjelica Huston: Films with Wes Anderson (2001–2007)

-In The Royal Tenenbaums (2001), her first collaboration with director Wes Anderson, Huston took on the role the soft-spoken matriarch of an estranged family of former child prodigies, alongside Gene Hackman, Gwyneth Paltrow, Ben Stiller and Luke Wilson.
+In The Royal Tenenbaums (2001), her first collaboration with director Wes Anderson, Huston took on the role of the soft-spoken matriarch of an estranged family of former child prodigies, alongside Gene Hackman, Gwyneth Paltrow, Ben Stiller and Luke Wilson.
 During production, Anderson gave Huston photographs of his mother who, like Etheline, was an archaeologist.
 Huston said, "Wes would send pictures of his mother in aviator jackets or on archaeological digs, and he very specifically wanted me to wear a certain locket.
 Finally, I asked him, 'Wes, am I playing your mother?'"
 Anderson replied this was not the case.
 Anderson and Huston had a tense relationship with Hackman, who was not always amiable on set.
 On the first day Hackman and Huston appeared in a scene together, Huston had to slap him, and later said the slap was real and "I hit him a really good one.
 I saw the imprint of my hand on his cheek and I thought, he's going to kill me."
 During young Margot's birthday scene in the opening scenes, Huston's hair caught fire from a birthday candle.
 Anderson credited Kumar Pallana with extinguishing the blaze before Huston was seriously injured.
 A positive critical response greeted The Royal Tenenbaums, which made US$71.4 million worldwide.

 In 2001, Huston starred as Viviane, Lady of the Lake, in the TNT miniseries The Mists of Avalon, based on the 1983 novel of the same title by Marion Zimmer Bradley.
 The production was watched by more than 30 million "unduplicated viewers" during its premiere, making it the highest-rated original movie of the summer on basic cable, and earned Huston nominations for a Primetime Emmy Award and a Screen Actors Guild Award.
 In 2002, she portrayed the doctor of an ex-FBI agent (Clint Eastwood) chasing a sadistic killer (Jeff Daniels) in the thriller Blood Work, loosely based on the 1998 novel of the same name by Michael Connelly, as well as the longtime client of a man who runs an exclusive escort service in George Hickenlooper's black comedy The Man from Elysian Fields, with Andy Garcia and Mick Jagger.
 Despite both films' lukewarm critical and commercial responses, Todd McCarthy of Variety felt that her character in Elysian Fields was "played with invigorating relish" by the actress, while Roger Ebert hailed the film as "one of the best films" of the year.